qisun1/ESP8266_LED_64x16_Matrix/README.md

 ## Examples

 In examples directory.
-I am adding more display modes.

 ## Limitations
-The current code does not work with green color, and 64x32 matrix yet.
+The current code does not yet implement pins for green color as well as data_r2 pin used for 64x32 matrix.
 Slight modification is needed.
+I am probably not going to do that as I only have red color matrix.
+After this project, I am going to switch RGB LED matrix.

 ## Compatible Hardware

-The library works with ESP8266 based board:
+The library works with ESP8266 based board, and one or multiple 64x16 LED matrix.

 ## License